In Depth: As China Sculpts New Patent Law, Division Persists on Innovation and Enforcement

 Yang believes that introducing a punitive damages system can deter infringement, reduce the burden of proof needed for damages, make it possible to obtain a higher amount of compensation, and enhance deterrence.

-However, the maximum compensation standard of five times the damage caused exceeds the global norm.
+However, the maximum compensation standard of five times the damages caused exceeds the global norm.
 Li Yang, a professor at Sun Yat-sen University in Guangzhou, said that charging one to five times the punitive damages would devastate the perpetrators of patent infringement.
 “Where did five times come from?
 Before the highest compensation was three times that of the punitive damages, like in the United States,” he said.
-“Is this beefed up level of protection reasonable?”
+“Is this beefed-up level of protection reasonable?”

 Cheng worried that the meaning of “intentional infringement of patent rights” may be too vague.
 “Patent and trademark rights are different,” he said.
 “Today, all technological innovations and inventions have a long shadow of predecessors, so it’s difficult to judge whether the infringements are intentional or not.”